The Sinking of the Metis at Watch Hill Lighthouse in Rhode Island

 The steamer blew her whistle to send a distress signal as the Metis continued heading for the beach outside of Watch Hill Lighthouse.
 The vessel was still within five miles of the beach when the steamer’s bow started sinking below the waves, sucking down 30-40 people under the waters.
 Everyone fell into panic as only three lifeboats were launched, and two managed to break away from the doomed vessel, carrying primarily men.

 A large group of about 50 passengers and crew struggled to climb on the upper hurricane deck when it suddenly detached from the hull as the steamer started to sink, setting the structure adrift.
-Luckily the tide was coming in, as the separated deck continued to bounce over the waves and high winds bringing the exhausted survivors within a mile from the rocky shore near Watch Hill.
+Luckily, the tide was coming in as the separated deck bounced over the waves and high winds, bringing the exhausted survivors within a mile of the rocky shore near Watch Hill.
 Many locals had heard of the distress and went out to help those survivors from that wreckage to the shore.

 Metis wreckage on beach engraving.
 Image courtesy of Quest Marine Services.